×

 CWDS Case Study

-The State of California's Child Welfare Digital Services (CWDS) set out to modernize this system in a bold, first of its kind (for the State) initative introducing Agile and Human-centered design to the State's tech services.
-The budget was $900,000,000.
-I was on a team of 24 UX researchers and designers.
-I was focused on the Case Management portion of the system: the child profile, information architecture, navigation, search, concurrent editing strategy and the native mobile app to be used in the field.
-We had several social worker SMEs on the project full-time to interview, and did ethnographic research in the field with others to build a service blueprint that revealed the worker journey and touchpoints with clients, systems, law enforcement, finance, courts and more.
-We used these blueprints to prioritize and organize workflows throughout the application.
+I was focused on research and design for the Case Management portion of the system: the child profile task flows, information architecture, navigation, search, concurrent editing strategy and the native mobile app to be used in the field.
+There were several social worker SMEs on the project full-time as resources, and I also did ethnographic research in the field with others to build a service blueprint that revealed the worker journey and touchpoints with clients, systems, law enforcement, finance, courts, and more.
+I used these blueprints to prioritize and organize workflows throughout the application.

 There could be multiple people editing the same records at the same time, overwriting each other or being locked out from being able to edit.
 I researched and presented a concurrent editing strategy to handle this situation.